jasonbot/weblog/content/weblog/innioasis-y1.md

 # And Then

 The community for this thing is _insane_, it's just as active as the people doing weird things with [my RG35XX](/weblog/rg35xx/).
 It's really cool seeing so many people doing neat things with such a simple piece of hardware.
-And like the RG35XX, part of the value proposition is this is a cheap peice of commodity hardware that would not have been possible in this way even 5 years ago, but is now inexpensive enough and flexible enough to be an incredible product for the money.
+And like the RG35XX, part of the value proposition is this is a cheap piece of commodity hardware that would not have been possible in this way even 5 years ago, but is now inexpensive enough and flexible enough to be an incredible product for the money.

 # Rockbox